 But this was made possible in 2011 by artist David Brooks when he created rooftops on eye level, forming a miniature landscape of angled planes and spiked peaks.
 These gabled structures are covered in asphalt shingles and vinyl siding to resemble traditional suburban, single-family houses.

-Desert Rooftops by David Brooks is a 5,000-square-foot sculpture that is an wavy configuration of multiple asphalt-covered rooftops similar to those on suburban developments, McMansions and strip malls conjoined to resemble a rolling, dune-like landscape.
+Desert Rooftops was a 5,000-square-foot sculpture with a wavy configuration of multiple asphalt-covered rooftops similar to those on suburban developments, McMansions and strip malls conjoined to resemble a rolling, dune-like landscape.

-The piece examines issues of the natural and built landscape by comparing the monoculture that arises from unchecked suburban and urban sprawl with that of an over-cultivated landscape – creating a work that is picturesque, familiar and simultaneously foreboding.
-Brooks’ sculptural approach gives a nod to Robert Smithson’s earthworks and Gordon Matta-Clark’s building cuts while offering a much needed sense of humor to help digest today’s somber environmental issues.
+Brooks’ sculptural approach gives a nod to Robert Smithson’s earthworks2 and Gordon Matta-Clark’s building cuts3 while offering a much-needed sense of humor to help digest today’s somber environmental issues.